The Career Brief

 The Legal Resume, Part 1: The Basics

 Of course, we know that even the most straightforward things have minutiae, unspoken norms, and multiple approaches.
-In the context of resume writing, this can induce analysis paralysis as soon as you open a blank document—even the way you present your name should be done thoughtfully.
+In the context of resume writing, this can induce analysis paralysis as soon as you open a blank document.
 Not to mention, writing a resume for the legal world is an additional nuance with its own expectations.

 Some of the information found online about creating resumes can be contradictory, vague, or inapplicable to the legal industry.
 Thankfully, the Career Services office is here to help.
 In this two-part article, you’ll find advice for everything you need to know to create a strong legal resume - from the basics on what to include to the Top 10 Tips.